edwardtfn/TX-Ultimate-Easy/versioning/README.md

 - **`bump_version.sh`**: A script to increment the version based on the current date and release sequence.
 - **`README.md`**: Documentation for the versioning process.

-## Version Validation

-The versioning system enforces strict format validation:
-- Year must be a 4-digit number (YYYY)
-- Month must be a number from 1 to 12 without leading zeros
-- Sequence must be a positive number with no leading zeros (1, 2, ...).

-The `bump_version.sh` script includes validation checks and will fail if:
-- The version format is invalid.
-- Other format-related issues are detected.

 ## Usage

 ### Automatically Managed